MIND Diet for Brain Health: How Nutrition Supports Cognitive Function and Aging

 - Poultry.
 Incorporate chicken or turkey at least twice per week.
 Avoid fried chicken.

 - Wine.
 Either white or red wine, one glass daily, is acceptable.
-Red wine’s compound resveratrol may help protect against Alzheimer’s disease.
+The compound resveratrol, found in red wine, may help protect against Alzheimer’s disease.

 - Butter and margarine.
 If you can’t resist, limit your intake to less than one tablespoon daily.